 By Dennis Jones

-Perhaps, the most important story is the extent to which the consumer space has become the enterprise.
+Perhaps the most important story is the extent to which the enterprise has become like the consumer space.
 So CIOs ignore this love affair with Wi-Fi at their peril, because when it comes to engagement, mobile professionals act just like consumers.
-Studies show that the better connected consumers are the more engaged they are with brands.
-Similarly, the better connected workers are the more engaged they are with their companies.
+Studies show that the better connected consumers are, the more engaged they are with brands.
+Similarly, the better connected workers are, the more engaged they are with their companies.

 The Economist Intelligence Unit found a “measurable link” between a mobile-first workplace and an increase in employee engagement.
 Specifically, the study found that mobile-first “pioneers” saw a 16 percent jump in productivity, as well as significant increases in creativity (18 percent), satisfaction (23 percent) and loyalty (21 percent) when compared to companies that did little to support mobile technology.
 In sum, those figures represent an additional 6.4 hours per week in a 40-hour work week, or an extra 41 days or eight weeks that every employee can devote to getting more done.